carbon-language/carbon-lang/docs/design/structs.md

 implemented, or do we want to allow that to be inferred?

-**Question:** C++ also has two different return types for defining equality via `&lt;=>` without defining an ordering.
+**Question:** C++ also has two different return types for defining equality via `<=>` without defining an ordering.
 Do we want that?
 This seems mainly useful as part of C++'s story for inferring the comparison supported by the struct from the components.

 #### Properties